emmanuel-owusu/shortlink/README.md

 **Additional Notes:**

 * Replace http://short.link/000000 with the actual shortened URL returned by the service in your responses.

-### Run as Docker Container
-This section guides developers on launching the ShortLink URL-shortening service as a Docker container.

 ### Running Unit Tests
 This project uses JUnit for unit testing.
 To run the tests, follow these steps: